Akinori Iwamura: Tohoku Rakuten Golden Eagles

 Iwamura signed with the Tohoku Rakuten Golden Eagles on November 16, 2010.
 He was expected to bat in the cleanup position for his new team; however, he experienced injuries and had a bad slump during his 2 years with the Golden Eagles.
 He was released from the Eagles during the 2012 off-season.

 Second stint with the Swallows

 Iwamura signed with the Tokyo Yakult Swallows on December 10, 2012.

 Fukushima Hopes

 Iwamura signed with the Fukushima Hopes of the Route Inn BC League for the 2016 season.

 International career

 He was selected Japan national baseball team at the 1999 Intercontinental Cup, 2006 World Baseball Classic and 2009 World Baseball Classic.
+During the 2006 World Baseball Classic when South Korea beat Japan 2-1 and South Korean players planted a South Korean flag on the pitcher's mound on March 15, Iwamura expressed his opinions by saying "What do they have to do that for?"